Johhed15/Bachelor-Thesis/README.md

 # Bachelor-Thesis
-This repository contains the Bachelor thesis in statistics and data analysis by Johannes Hedström and Mikael Montén [GitHub](https://github.com/orednilserik).
+This repository contains the Bachelor thesis in statistics and data analysis by Johannes Hedström and [Mikael Montén](https://github.com/orednilserik).

 # Mixed media model for marketing